Pre-growth: selling to a cold audience

 - What does a visitor or prospect, who has never heard of me or my product, need to see/hear before they buy?

-Answers to those questions will tell you what positioning and messaging will convert a cold audience in each of the following channels:
+Here's why those questions matter: answers to those questions will tell you what positioning and messaging will convert a cold audience in each of the following channels: personal outreach emails, your sales pitch, social media posts, email list building/lead magnets, posting in communities, SEO content, and buying ads.

 You’ll learn how to position and message your product to methodically build awareness, relevance, and earn the trust of your potential customers.